 Proper notices in each state contain specific language.
 For instance, some are simple demands.
 An example is: “This is a formal demand that you owe me $XXXX.XX in back rent.
 You must pay this amount in full on or before XX/XX/XXXX or legal proceedings will be initiated.”

 Some states permit language that tells the tenant to pay, or leave.
 This is often referred to as a “Notice to Pay or Quit” or a “Notice to Terminate”.
 It is these tiny little details that can often make or break an eviction case.
 Most district judges will hold you accountable to the letter of these minutiae.

-Again, without sounding like a broken record, different states (and some localities) have different protocols.
+Again, without sounding like a broken record, different states (and some municipalities) have different protocols.
 Below find the various ways to deliver that notice to the offending tenant.

 - Post.
 This is when you tape the notice to an obvious place such as the front door.
 Tip: Mail it as well!

 - Hand-deliver.
-Each state has their own, yes you guessed it, ways to do this.
+Each state has their own ways to do this.
 With some, you can just hand it to whomever answers the door and run!
 And other states require a signature (tip: it’s always better to get it signed).
 There are rules as to who may receive the notice and their minimum age; delivering it to a toddler is never allowed.

 (article continues below)

-How many days did your state require in the notice?
+How many days did your state require in the eviction warning notice?

-That’s how long you must wait before filing.
+That’s how long you must wait before filing in court.

 As each of them has different names, they also have distinctive information required as well as the methods to file them.
-Some locales have joined this millennium and allow online filing.
+Some municipalities have joined this millennium and allow online filing for the eviction process.
 Others remain stubbornly low tech, and require an in-person visit to the courthouse with paperwork and paper check in hand.